-On February 8, 2021, we announced we entered into a definitive agreement with Touchstone Investments (Touchstone), an indirect wholly-owned subsidiary of Western & Southern Financial Group, to sell certain assets of AIG Life and Retirement's Retail Mutual Funds business.
-As of March 31, 2021, AIG Life and Retirement's Retail Mutual Funds business managed \$7.6 billion in assets across eighteen funds.
-Pursuant to the definitive agreement, twelve retail mutual funds with \$7.4 billion in assets will be reorganized into Touchstone funds.
-The transaction closing is subject to customary regulatory and fund shareholder approvals and is targeted for mid-2021.
-Six retail mutual funds with \$0.2 billion in assets, excluding fund of funds, managed by AIG Life and Retirement and not included in the transaction will be wound down and liquidated.
+On February 8, 2021, AIG announced the execution of a definitive agreement with Touchstone Investments (Touchstone), an indirect wholly-owned subsidiary of Western & Southern Financial Group, to sell certain assets of AIG Life and Retirement's Retail Mutual Funds business.
+As of June 30, 2021, AIG Life and Retirement's Retail Mutual Funds business managed \$7.1 billion in assets across eighteen funds.
+The transaction closed on July 16, 2021 at which time we received initial proceeds, and twelve retail mutual funds managed by SunAmerica Asset Management, LLC (SAAMCo), a member of AIG Life and Retirement, with \$6.8 billion in assets, were reorganized into Touchstone funds.
+Additional proceeds may be earned over a three-year period based on asset levels in certain reorganized funds.
+Six retail mutual funds managed by SAAMCo and not included in the transaction were liquidated.
 AIG Life and Retirement will retain its fund management platform and capabilities dedicated to its variable insurance products.